Mil Máscaras: Professional wrestling career

 In 1974, Mil Máscaras was the World Champion of the short-lived International Wrestling Association promotion based in New York City.
 He had major title defenses against competitors such as Ivan Koloff and Ernie Ladd.

 Mil Máscaras appeared in World Wrestling Federation (WWF, now called WWE).
 He performed at Madison Square Garden several times after a ban on masked wrestlers was lifted for him, making him the first masked wrestler in the Garden, he defeated The Spoiler (who was not permitted to wear his mask).
 During this time, he feuded with Superstar Billy Graham over the WWF World Heavyweight Championship.

 Mil Máscaras made many appearances during the 80s and the 90s at the World Wrestling Council in Puerto Rico.
-He also wrestled in World Championship Wrestling (WCW), where his most notable match was a match with Cactus Jack at Clash of the Champions X: Texas Shootout on February 6, 1990 in the Memorial Coliseum in Corpus Christi, Texas.
+He also wrestled in World Championship Wrestling (WCW), where his most notable match was a match with Cactus Jack at Clash of the Champions X: Texas Shootout on February 6, 1990, in the Memorial Coliseum in Corpus Christi, Texas.

 On September 10, 1991, at the age of 49, Mil Máscaras won his final title, the WWA (Mexico) World Heavyweight Championship.
 He held the title until 1994 and assumed a state of semi-retirement after his final reign.

 Mil Máscaras' first American pay-per-view appearance was competing in WWF's 1997 Royal Rumble match.
 He eliminated himself, diving off the top rope out of the ring onto Pierroth Jr., whom he himself had just eliminated.
 Such a move is common in lucha libre, but it is technically a mistake in the Royal Rumble as it leads to elimination.

 On December 5, 2002, Mil Máscaras defeated Manny Fernandez at the inaugural show for Legacy Wrestling Enterprises in Fort Worth, Texas.
-On July 25, he celebrated his 50th in-ring anniversary to the day by teaming with his brother Sicodelico and his nephew El Hijo De Dos Caras to face one of his greatest rivals, Canek, along with Negro Navarro and Rey Bucanero in a special six-man tag.
+On July 25, 2013 he celebrated his 50th in-ring anniversary to the day by teaming with his brother Sicodelico and his nephew El Hijo De Dos Caras to face one of his greatest rivals, Canek, along with Negro Navarro and Rey Bucanero in a special six-man tag.

+His last match was on March 9, 2019 at 76 years old, when he teamed with Dragon Lee and Captain Atomo defeating Rey Bucanero, La Bestia Del Ring and Valiente in Acapulco, Mexico.